 HALL PASSES: Students must have a written hall pass in order to leave the classroom during the class period.
 Students that are detained for any reason should request a hall pass to avoid being marked tardy in the following class.

 Seniors who wish to leave at lunch must have a valid senior lunch permit sticker on their I.D. card.
 Seniors must show their valid I.D. card and lunch permit sticker before leaving campus.
 To obtain a lunch pass, a parent must sign a permission slip in person through the attendance office.
+Per PYLUSD Board Policy, only seniors who have completed 75% of their required community service hours will be issued lunch passes.

-STUDENT PHOTO ID CARDS: Students are required to have an
+STUDENT PHOTO ID CARDS: Students are required to have an El Dorado photo ID card on their possession at all times.

-VISITORS AND GUESTS:
+VISITORS AND GUESTS: EL DORADO HAS A CLOSED CAMPUS

 ALL visitors must report to the school office.
 Visitor passes are required for all visitors who are permitted to remain on the campus.
 Visitor passes are not issued to high school age visitors.
 Teachers shall allow no one but regularly assigned students or adults with a visitor passes in their classes.
 Guest passes are required for activity programs and will be issued by the Director of Activities in accordance with procedures set forth in the student handbook.
 Violators are subject to arrest per 653(G) of the penal code.